nicolaswehmeyer/supanuxt/README.md

 );```

-Now go ahead and enable Row-Level-Security Policies and paste the following code into the Supabase SQL editor
+Now go ahead and enable Row-Level-Security Policies and paste the following code into the Supabase SQL editor:

 ```create policy "Allow authenticated users to CRUD their own profiles" on "public"."profiles" as permissive for all to authenticated using ((auth.uid() = id))with check ((auth.uid() = id));```